ImageErrors and Omissions Insurance – Get Quotes, Buy E&O Insurance Online

 Errors and Omissions Insurance FAQs

-Errors and omissions insurance protects professionals and businesses from claims, covering legal expenses, out-of-court settlements, court awarded damages, and preserving their reputation.
+Errors and omissions insurance helps professionals and businesses by covering legal expenses, settlements, awarded damages, and preserving their reputation from claims.

-E&O insurance is specialized liability coverage designed to protect professionals from claims due to negligence, mistakes, errors, or omissions in their services.
+E&O insurance is coverage that helps professionals when there are claims because of mistakes or errors in their services.
+It protects against negligence and omissions too.
 Unlike general liability insurance, E&O insurance specifically addresses the risks related to professional services.

 Insuropedia